Mixtures of SubExperts for Large Language Continual Learning

 Several conventional strategies have been proposed to mitigate forgetting, but most struggle with scalability and efficiency.
-Replay-based methods \citep{lopez2017gradient, chaudhry2019tiny} maintain exemplar buffers from previous tasks and interleave them during training.
+Replay-based methods \cite{lopez2017gradient, chaudhry2019tiny} maintain exemplar buffers from previous tasks and interleave them during training.
 However, storing real data raises privacy and compliance concerns, particularly in sensitive domains such as healthcare or finance.
 Moreover, replay buffers grow linearly with the number of tasks, limiting their practicality.
-Regularization-based approaches such as Elastic Weight Consolidation (EWC) \citep{kirkpatrick2017overcoming} and Synaptic Intelligence (SI) \citep{zenke2017continual} and Architecture-based approaches such as Supermasks in Superposition (SupSup) \citep{wortsman2020supermasks} and Winning SubNetworks (WSN) \citep{kang2022forget} restrict updates to parameters deemed important for past tasks.
-These methods, while effective in small models - convolutinal neural networks (CNNs), often underperform on high-dimensional parameter spaces like transformers due to limited plasticity and reliance on heuristic importance metrics.
+Regularization-based methods, such as Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming} and Synaptic Intelligence (SI) \cite{zenke2017}, and Architecture-based methods, such as Supermasks (SupSup) \cite{wortsman2020supermasks} and Winning SubNetworks (WSN) \cite{kang2022forget}, restrict updates to parameters deemed important for past tasks.
+These methods, while effective in small models - convolutional neural networks (CNNs), often underperform on high-dimensional parameter spaces like transformers due to limited plasticity and reliance on heuristic importance metrics.